Megan Rose is a "Minecraft" fan who has made plenty of mistakes along the way and shares advice for beginners.

 Thankfully, once the sun rises you discover the perfect spot.
 After several hours of hard work, you finish a glorious stone tower, the pinnacle of beauty and augury of adventures to come.
 You step out of your castle the next morning, and a creeper waiting right outside your door takes advantage.
 BOOM.

 Upon respawning, you look around and realize that you have no idea where your castle is in relation to your spawn point.
 You are hopelessly lost, and without any tools.
+Oh no.

 One of the earliest tricks I learned upon starting Minecraft was to build your base, house, or castle on or very near the area you start from.
 Currently, there is no way to change your spawn point in Alpha mode so every single time you die, you'll be transported to the same spot.
 There are two very good reasons for this: convenience and safety.